 Yannis Tsarouchis’ struggles as a gay man in Greece

 In 1952, Tsarouchis exhibited a number of paintings in a show at the Zappeion Hall in Athens.
-One of his works features a male nude reclining in bed, with a clothed sailor, in uniform, sitting at the foot of the bed.
+One of his works features a male nude reclining in bed with a uniformed sailor sitting at the foot of the bed.

-The two men seem to look each other in the eyes, signaling intimacy and familiarity, and suggesting that they had just had sex.
+The two men look each other in the eyes, signaling affection and familiarity and suggesting that they had just been intimate.

 — Yannis Tsarouchis (@Tsaroychis) June 3, 2021

 The subject matter, which was clearly homoerotic, caused controversy.

 A member of the naval police famously threatened to destroy the work, claiming that it was insulting to the Greek Navy in its depiction of a nude figure with a sailor in his recognizable costume.

 Many believed that the painting played on the perception that many men in the Navy engaged in homosexual relationships in their quarters.

 This response is indicative of a culture which criminalized homosexuality at the time.
 Ironically, it is also a country that celebrates its ancient past, a past in which men openly engaged in, and celebrated, sex and relationships with other men.